Volumetric concrete mixer

 A volumetric concrete mixer (also known as volumetric mobile mixer) is a concrete mixer mounted on a truck or trailer that contains separate compartments for sand, stone, cement and water.

 On arrival at the job site, the machine mixes the materials to produce the exact amount of concrete needed.

 How It Works

 Volumetric mixers batch, measure, mix and dispense all from one unit.
 Volumetric concrete mixers can produce exactly the amount of concrete needed when it is needed at any time.
-Some concrete suppliers offer general purpose concrete batched in a volumetric mixer as a practical alternative to ready-mix if quantities and scheduling are not fully known, in order to eliminate waste and prevent premature stiffening of the mix.
+Some concrete suppliers offer general purpose concrete batched in a volumetric mixer as a practical alternative to ready-mix if quantities and schedules are not fully known, to eliminate waste and prevent premature stiffening of the mix.

-The volumetric mixer varies in capacity size up to 12 m3 and has a production rate around 60m3 an hour depending on the mix design.
+The volumetric mixer varies in capacity size up to 12 m3 and has a production rate of around 60m3 an hour depending on the mix design.
 Many volumetric concrete mixer manufacturers have innovated the mixer in capacity and design, as well as added features including color, multiple admixes, fiber systems, and the ability to do gunite or shotcrete.

 The advantages of a volumetric mixer include: